Nasi bogana: Tradition and culture

-In Java, nasi bogana is often used in special occasions, such as weddings and anniversaries, but is most commonly found in family gatherings and social gatherings (arisan).
-At weddings, nasi bogana usually has its own booth where people can choose their own side dishes and sauces.
-Most people prefer nasi bogana to be eaten with kerupuk (Indonesian flour crackers) or emping (crushed bean crackers from melinjo), and as a result it becomes a part of the side dish.
-Some people like additional sauce like Kecap manis (sweet soybean sauce) and sambal terasi (fish and shrimp chili sauce).
+In Java, nasi bogana is typically served on special occasions, such as weddings and anniversaries, but is most commonly found in family gatherings and social gatherings (arisan).
+At weddings, nasi bogana usually has its booth where people can choose their side dishes and sauces.
+Most people prefer nasi bogana to be eaten with kerupuk (Indonesian flour crackers) or emping (crushed bean crackers from melinjo), and as a result, it becomes a part of the side dish.
+Some people like additional sauces like kecap manis (sweet soybean sauce) and sambal terasi (fish and shrimp chili sauce).
 The drink that they have while having this dish is most of the time hot or iced black tea.

 Nutrition

-Nasi bogana contains amounts of protein and carbohydrates from the meat and rice, but also contains a lot of fat and oil since it uses coconut and palm oils in the side dishes.
-Almost all of the side dishes are prepared by frying.
+Nasi bogana contains significant amounts of protein and carbohydrates from the meat and rice, in addition to a lot of fat and oil obtained from the coconut and palm oils used in the side dishes.
+Almost all of the side dishes are fried.

 The dish ranges from 1000 to 1600 calories per serving.
-It is comparable with fast food.
+It is comparable to fast food.